-The PXE Image Manager lists all of the installation images that have been deployed by the PXE Installer tool.
 The following dialog shows an example of the PXE Image Manger with installation images.

-Figure 3-5 PXE Image Manager with Installation Images
+Figure 3-6 PXE Image Manager with Installation Images

-Each PXE installation image that is created using the PXE Installer deployment method is effectively a snapshot in time of the root file system image being managed during an Architect session.
+Each PXE installation image that is created using the PXE Installer deployment method is effectively a snapshot in time of the target system image being managed during an Architect session.
 These images can be inspected and/or individually removed.